 The city of San Francisco designated ten Living Innovation Zones (LIZs) as a way to improve the Market Street thoroughfare.
 The Exploratorium was selected to develop the first LIZ.
 The City gave us space and free rein to do what we do best: experiment, try things out with the audience, and invent compelling experiences that open people’s eyes and illuminate how the world works.
-The innovation showcased in this first LIZ is not a product or a technology, but an attitude—it embodies the open, engaged state of mind that underlies all progress and learning.
+The innovation showcased in this first LIZ was not a product or a technology, but an attitude—it embodied the open, engaged state of mind that underlies all progress and learning.

 The LIZ site is 3,000 square feet of windy sidewalk near a BART train station, a coffeehouse, and a pathway to nearby museums.
 Most people are just passing through.
 The challenge was to create something that would slow people down and draw them in to engage with the space and with each other—to pause for a moment on their way down Market Street.